-Homeowners sometimes wonder whether they are responsible for sewer repairs.
+Homeowners sometimes wonder whether they are responsible for Sewer Line repairs.
 Most municipalities, including the City and County of Denver, are only responsible for main public sewers.
-Homeowners are responsible for sewer repairs in sewer lines leading out to the main public sewer lines.
-Go Direct is knowledgeable about the sewer repair and replacement methods permitted by local municipalities.
+Homeowners are responsible for the Rest.
+Even if the Sewer Line runs into the the Public Right of way , the city is not liable.